 The optic nerve is in charge of sending impulses from the retina of the eye to the brain.
 A damaged optic nerve can lead to low vision and sometimes blindness.
 There’s a reason the phrase “drinking yourself blind” floats around.
 It isn’t a witty remark or an old wives’ tale, it is truth.

 Optic nerve damage can also be very painful.
-It can lead to eye pain, floaters in the eye, loss of vision in one or both eyes and loss of color perception.
-Optic nerve damage does not happen often, but when alcohol is involved, it can definitely put you at risk.
+It can lead to eye pain, eye floaters, loss of vision in one or both eyes and loss of color perception.
+It doesn’t happen often, but when alcohol is involved, you’re at a higher risk.

 3. Toxic Amblyopia